usgs/shakecast/pages/pycast/pycast_docs.md

 ### MySQL Database Connection
-MySQL connection is a built-in feature in ShakeCast V4 and organizations with many facilities (~45,000 or more) will find that this upgrade is actually necessary.
+MySQL connection is a built-in feature in ShakeCast V4 and organizations with many facilities (40,000 or more) will find that this upgrade is actually necessary.
 There are many ways to run a MySQL database, but the simplest is to install the database on the same server on which ShakeCast is running.
-The following is an example of how to do this on a CentOS/Redhat Linux server.
+The following is an example shows how to do this with the open source replica of MySQL, Mariadb, on CentOS.

 ~~~
-sudo yum install python-devel
-sudo yum install mysql mysql-devel mysql-lib
-sudo yum install MySQL-python
+sudo yum install mariadb-server
-sudo pip install --trusted-host pypi.python.org  mysql-python
+sudo pip3 install install pymysql
 ~~~

 You can adjust this methodology for any flavor of Linux you might have installed ShakeCast on.
 Once these packages are installed, you can create a new MySQL user ():